ademi47/MemeCrawler/README.md

 4. The API fetches current top-24h posts and formats a summary (or builds PDF).

-5. Telegram Bot sends the message/document into your configured chat.
+5. Telegram Bot sends the message/document into our configured chat.

 6. You see a success toast in the UI (and the new report in PDF format in Telegram).
 ```